chmod775/thermionik/README.md

 [example images]

+## (SL) Switches Language
+(SL is the equivalent of LADDER for Industrial Automation)

+It uses Coils and Switches in a left to right ordered circuit diagram.

+[example images]

 ## (C) Direct C code

 You can use normal trusted C code to allow advanced functions and full backward compatibility with examples, tutorials, old projects and Copy&Paste from StackOverflow tecnique .